-In addition, students are strongly recommended to participate in professional development programs.
-Many of these programs are coordinated by the Career Services Center but other activities can be done with your mentor.
-A sample of activities is provided below.
-Note that some of these programs are ongoing while others occur once.
+In addition, students are strongly recommended to participate in the professional development programs.
+Many of these programs are coordinated by the Career Development Office but other activities can be done with your Mentor, including

 Will I be paired with someone in my field of interest?